wyhitcs/team-letsencrypt/draftv1.md

 ###2.1.3 Users

-Users are those who use the products.
 For Let’s Encrypt, the users are all web servers who use Let’s Encrypt to request Digital Certificate for SSL/TLS communication.
 The number of users is growing fastly since the beginning of the project.

 ###2.1.4 Sponsors